Consensys/Mahuta/README.md

 ### Pinning strategy

-A pinning strategy define the way you want to pin (permanently store) your content.
-Whilst a `native` pinning strategy consists in pinning the content directly in a node.
-Another one, `ipfs_cluster` consist in pinning an IPFS-cluster to replicate the content across the cluster of nodes.
+A pinning strategy defines the way you want to pin (permanently store) your content.
+Whilst a `native` pinning strategy consists in pinning the content directly in a node. `ipfs_cluster` consists in pinning an IPFS-cluster to replicate the content across the cluster of nodes.
 Other implementations could be imagined.

 Pinning stategies can be combined together and are executed asynchronously from the main thread.